nzmshaik7/best_seats_available/README.md

                             "a1"=>{"id"=>"a1", "row"=>"a", "column"=>1, "status"=>"AVAILABLE"}, "a7"=>{"id"=>"a7", "row"=>"a", "column"=>7, "status"=>"AVAILABLE"}},
                   "total_seats_requested" => 7}

---> venue: Includes the number of rows and columns
+--> venue: Includes the number of rows and columns<br />
---> seats: Include the list of seats with row, column positions and status --> total_seats_requested: Group of seats user requested.
+--> seats: Include the list of seats with row, column positions and status<br />
+--> total_seats_requested: Group of seats user requested.
 If user request 3 seats, we should return 3 adjacent seats from the same row.

 * Sample Output: An array of the best seats.

 * Process:
     --> Best seat(s) are calculated based on the summation horizontal and vertical distance of set of node(s)(seat) from pivot(the front-middle seat).
-The distance is assigned as a weight of that set node.
+The distance is assigned as a weight of that set node.<br />
-    --> The set node with minimum weight is the best seat(s) possible.
+    --> The set node with minimum weight is the best seat(s) possible. <br />
-    --> In case of multiple sets of nodes with same minimum weight, preference is given to front-left set.
+    --> In case of multiple sets of nodes with same minimum weight, preference is given to front-left set.<br />
 * Notes:
-    --> This application can process a single seat request and a group of seats request.
+    --> This application can process a single seat request and a group of seats request. <br />
     --> Weightage of '1' is given to the FRONT and MIDDLE for equal priority.
-We can change this weightage to prioritize one over the other.
+We can change this weightage to prioritize one over the other.<br />

 Technical Information: